raspishake/peak-particle-velocity/README.md

 Some data are provided in the offline folder for testing purposes.
 Please keep the folder structure as it is.

+The ```station.xml``` provided file is for a RS3D V5 Shake unit.
+Different Shakes will reqiuire different files, they can be found [here](https://manual.raspberryshake.org/metadata.html#templates-for-manual-metadata-generation).

 The file is commented throughout the various steps, however, this is a brief guide to use it:

 1. Insert a valid Raspberry Shake 3D (RS3D) unit code